fommil/fpmortals/manuscript/complete.md

 If any of `a,b,c` are `None`, the comprehension short-circuits with `None` but it doesn't tell us what went wrong.

-A> How often have you seen a function that takes `Option` parameters but A> requires them all to exist?
-An alternative to throwing a runtime A> exception is to use a `for` comprehension, giving us totality (a A> return value for every input):
+A> There are many functions in the wild that take `Option` parameters but actually A> require all parameters to exist.
+An alternative to throwing a runtime exception A> is to use a `for` comprehension, giving us totality (a return value for every A> input):
 A>
 A> {lang="text"}
 A> ~~~~~~~~